The London Sport Institute is top in London for Sport Exercise Science and Rehabilitation – Guardian League Tables 2023.

 This means we'll help you thrive in a variety of professional sports coaching roles. this course is taught by active sports professionals involved in coaching, sports rehabilitation and performance.

-In our partnership with Saracens Rugby Club, you’ll have access to the fantastic resources at StoneX Stadium, including the brand new £23 million redevelopment project of the West Stand which offers state-of-the-art facilities as a top educational and high-performance centre for teaching and research excellence.
+The course is also based in our modern facilities at StoneX Stadium, home of Saracens Rugby Club.
+You’ll have access to the brand new £23 million redevelopment project of the West Stand, offering state-of-the-art facilities as a top educational and high-performance centre for teaching and research excellence.
 With some of the most advanced equipment in the UK, you will be able to utilise the new specialist spaces, simulation suites, specialist labs, plus much more.

 Sign up to receive the latest information about studying at Middlesex University London.